 What Is a Data Lake?
 The Key Things to Know

 As datasets grow increasingly bigger, how can companies hope to analyze all that information?

 Cloud computing has solved the issue of scalable data storage.
 Businesses can store anything from images to complex data structures in the Cloud.
 Yet they face the problem of how to pull all that data together and make sense of it.

 The answer to analyzing and working with big data is to form a data lake.

-This article asks what is a data lake, and what are data lakes used for?
+In this article we'll ask what is a data lake, and what are they used for?